strzibny/invoice_printer/docs/LIBRARY.md

 If you don't have a font around, you can install `invoice_printer_fonts` gem and specify the supported font name instead.

-Supported builtin fonts are: `overpass`, `opensans`, and `ruboto`.
+Supported builtin fonts are: `overpass`, `opensans`, and `roboto`.
 Note that searching the path takes preference.

 ### Background